President Joe Biden’s eight most significant accomplishments in office

 Before winning the election, Joe Biden pledged to make Roe v.
 Wade “the law of the land.”
 It came about when Trump, a pro-life, supported moves to reverse the landmark decision on legal abortion.

 His “pro-abortion voters” were supportive but wanted more.
-Even with Roe still in effect, states in the South and Midwest enacted regulations limiting abortion.
+Even with Roe still in effect, South and Midwest states enacted regulations limiting abortion.
 Something Biden swore to stop.
 [CBS News]

 Biden’s first State of the Nation Address